TL;DR - Quick Facts

 The Timeline

-- November 2025 - Gamaredon begins using it in Ukrainian targeting campaigns
+- November 2025 - Gamaredon uses the WinRAR flaws in Ukrainian targeting campaigns

 - December 30, 2025 - Federal remediation deadline